andyvauliln/trading_bot/README.md

 tag - `tag` - any additional tag for the logs, for example if cycle finished with some swap action it's can be `swap_action`

 ## Use Examples
-`console.log("Message", "processRunCounter", data)`
-`console.error("Message", "processRunCounter", data)`
-`console.warn("Message", "processRunCounter", data)`
+`console.log("Message", "processRunCounter", data, tag)` `console.error("Message", "processRunCounter", data, tag)` `console.warn("Message", "processRunCounter", data, tag)`

 Message - `[module]|[function]| Message` - Message to log.
- - if Message contains MAINLOGS it's means it's logs out of current loop cycle
- - if Message contains CYCLE_START it's means start of the cycle
- - if Message contains CYCLE_END it's means end of the cycle
- - if Message contains CYCLE_END and data value it's data should be or true or false to highlight that acction was made processRunCounter - `processRunCounter` - counter to divide logs by every run in multi thread application where all logs mixed data - `data` - additional data for the logs
+processRunCounter - `processRunCounter` - counter to divide logs by every run in multi thread application where all logs mixed data - `data` - additional data for the logs tag - `tag` - any additional tag for the logs, for example if cycle finished with some swap action it's can be `swap_action`

 ## Logger UI
 takes data from db logs by api , as result grouped logs